China's trademark system baffles foreign firms

 China uses a "first to file" system when it comes to trademarks, meaning that the party who files for registration first gets the trademark, while the United States uses a "first to use" system, meaning a party filing for a trademark has to show that it's either used the mark in business or intends to use the mark in the future for business.

 This crucial difference can make life in China hard for even the biggest foreign companies.
-Drug company Pfizer Inc (PFE.N), for example, fought a long battle in Chinese courts over the Chinese name of Viagra, which was first registered by a Chinese company.
+Drug company Pfizer Inc, for example, fought a long battle in Chinese courts over the Chinese name of Viagra, which was first registered by a Chinese company.
 Pfizer eventually lost the suit.

 China ranks near the top in the world "league table" of trademark registrations, with the figure rising more than 40 percent to 1.2 million in 2010 after doubling to 838,000 in 2009, lawyers said.